Accommodation FAQs

 You can read more about the support the University offers via the support for care leavers and estranged students webpage.

-If you deferred from 2024/25 to 2025/26 entry you are still eligible for accommodation.
-If you didn't enrol for the 2024/25 year the system should recognise you as a new first year student and allow you to book as normal.
+If you deferred your entry, you're still eligible for accommodation.
+If you didn't enrol for the previous year, the system should recognise you as a new first-year student and allow you to book as normal for the upcoming academic year.

-If you deferred your entry later the system may not recognise you as a first year student and you may experience issues logging in.
-Any issues please email us at accommodation@ntu.ac.uk.
+If you deferred your entry later, the system may not recognise you as a first-year student, and you may experience issues logging in.
+Email accommodation@ntu.ac.uk if you have any problems.

-If you have accepted NTU as your insurance choice you will be unable to book accommodation.
-If NTU becomes your firm choice after you have received your results, you will be able to apply for accommodation once your place is confirmed.
+If you've accepted NTU as your insurance choice, you'll be unable to book accommodation.
+If NTU becomes your firm choice after you've received your results, you'll be able to apply for accommodation once your place is confirmed.

-You can only make one booking at any time and system will only allow you to see your active room booking.
-If you change your mind or want to see if other rooms are available, you’ll have to cancel your room to be able to see other availability.
-We recommend that you think carefully before cancelling your booking as this will release your booking and we will be unable to reinstate it.
+You can only make one booking at any time, and the system will only allow you to see your active room booking.
+If you change your mind or want to see if other rooms are available, you'll have to cancel your room to be able to see other availability.
+We recommend that you think carefully before cancelling your booking, as this will release your booking, and we won't be able to reinstate it.

-If you’re a new student, the cancellation deadline is 21 days before the start of your contract for all 44 week, 51 week, and Semester contracts.
-For new students starting in September 2024 the cancellation deadlines are as follows:
+If you're a new student, the cancellation deadline is 21 days before the start of your contract for all 44-week, 51-week, and single-semester contracts.

 View our accommodation policies for more information.

 Yes, you can book a room in the same flat as your friends, subject to availability.
-Your best chance for living with friends is to book your rooms when you’re together, so you can make sure you’re picking rooms in the same flat/residence.
+Your best chance for living with friends is to book your rooms when you’re together, so you can make sure you’re picking rooms in the same flat or residence.

 NTU does not currently provide university accommodation for families or couples.

-If you are going to watch TV you may need a TV licence, for more information visit the TV Licensing website.
+If you're going to watch TV, you may need a TV licence.
+For more information, visit the TV Licensing website.

 Other FAQs

 44 weeks is suitable for the majority of students.
 This allows you to keep the room until the summer without having to vacate over the winter break.
-We also have 51 week contracts which are aimed at students needing to stay all year round such as those on postgraduate course or international students unable to return home over the summer.
+We also have 51-week contracts, which are aimed at students needing to stay all year round, such as those on postgraduate courses, or international students unable to return home over the summer.

-You will pay your accommodation fees in three termly instalments, to coincide with loan payments.
-Typically, these are in September, January and April.
+You'll pay your accommodation fees in three termly instalments, to coincide with loan payments.
+Typically these are in September, January and April.

 We recommend you set up the payment plan to secure your booking.
 You can change your payment details later in the year once your student account has been set up, ahead of your first instalment.

-NTU operate several residences including College Drive and Brackenhurst Halls.
-If you book this accommodation NTU is your landlord.
+NTU operate several residences, including College Drive and the Brackenhurst halls.
+If you book this accommodation, NTU is your landlord.
 This means your accommodation requirements when in residence will be dealt with by the NTU Accommodation team.
-Other residences are operated by University Partnerships Programme (UPP) – NTU’s affiliate accommodation partner.
-When in residence they will be your landlord and will deal with your accommodation requirements.
+Other residences are operated by University Partnerships Programme (UPP) — NTU’s affiliate accommodation partner.
+When in residence, they'll be your landlord, and they'll deal with your accommodation requirements.

 Full contact details will be provided to you in your accommodation handbook.
-Accommodation near our Mansfield Hub is managed via a letting agent - the landlord will be stated on your accommodation contract.
+Accommodation near our NTU Mansfield Hub is managed via a letting agent.
+The landlord will be stated on your accommodation contract.
 NTU is the landlord for some Mansfield properties.

 All our halls are self-catered.
 You can buy food from NTU catering outlets on campus.

-No, if you're staying in an NTU or UPP hall of residence, you will not need to pay a deposit or provide a guarantor.
+No. If you're staying in an NTU or UPP hall of residence, you won't need to pay a deposit or provide a guarantor.
 This is the case for Home and International students at any level of study and for any booking type.